 In May 2024, the Brazilian MPF initiated another lawsuit (which we refer to as the "May 2024 Civil Lawsuit") contesting the environmental licensing of the Autazes Project, based on similar claims as those alleged in the December 2016 Civil Lawsuit.
 The May 2024 Civil Lawsuit seeks a preliminary injunction to suspend the environmental licensing process of the Autazes Project and all issued licenses.
-In September 2024, the Lower Court issued a request to the Brazilian Amazonas Environmental Protection Institute to provide additional documents and information relating to the environmental licensing of the Autazes Project.
+In September 2024, the Lower Court issued a request to the Brazilian Amazonas Environmental Protection Institute to provide additional documents and information relating to the environmental licensing of the Autazes Project, and it is possible that there could be a ruling from the Lower Court as early as the end of November 2024.
 Should the Lower Court render an unfavorable decision against the Autazes Project in the May 2024 Civil Lawsuit, such decision will be subject to appeal to the Appellate Court, where, historically, we have been successful in upholding the environmental licensing process of the Autazes Project.
+However, any future unfavorable decision at Brazil's Supreme Federal Court.
+See also "Risk Factors-Risks Related to our Company-We may face potential opposition to the Autazes Project, which could increase our operating costs or result in substantial delays or a shutdown of the Autazes Project."